 Encrypted?
 Surely any old USB flash drive will do?
 Perhaps.
 But an encrypted USB drive will keep all your personal info and documents safe.
 Let’s face it flash drives are easy to lose at the best of times.
 But when you’re at uni and sharing a house or a library with other students it’s easy for someone to pick up your flash drive.
 An encrypted device keeps your data safe.
 And they don’t cost much either.

 Power cord with surge protection

 You’ll definitely need this.
 You’ll have multiple electrical items and probably a lack of wall sockets in your room.
 Having an extension lead with 6 or more outlets means you can plug everything into a single socket.
 Surge protection will keep all your devices safe and prevents expensive damage.
 Look for a power cord which also has USB ports so you can charge your phone without using a plug.

 Let’s face it you’re more likely to forget your right arm than go off to uni without your smartphone.
 But if you fancy an upgrade make sure your contract includes plenty of data so you can stream movies or music during boring Monday morning lectures.

 Your housemates will thank you for this.
 A good set of headphones means you can enjoy your music loud while cramming in last minute revision in the early hours.
 Without disturbing the rest of the house.

-While it’s tempting to take a 60” big screen you may have few issues getting it into your room.
+A TV is truly essential tech!
+But while it’s tempting to take a 60” big screen you may have few issues getting it into your room.
 You may need to lower your sights a little.
 A 32” TV is the ideal size for most student digs.
 The price is right as well.